Your feedback helps us to improve our website.

 If you have direct contact with enough sodium and zinc cyanide you could get headache, nausea, dizziness, nervousness, confusion, changes in heart rate and drowsiness.
 There may be a delay in the onset of symptoms following contact with the skin.
 But the sodium cyanide that went into the Walsall Canal was diluted by the canal water, so you are very unlikely to experience symptoms.

-This section of the towpath is closed and there is no access to the public.
 You should wash yourself with lots of water and wash your clothes.
 If you have been splashed with the canal water, it is extremely unlikely you will have symptoms.
 If you have been swimming or fallen in the water, it is still unlikely that you will become ill.
 If you have been in direct contact with the canal water or have accidentally swallowed the canal water and have symptoms or are concerned, please phone your GP for advice or contact 111.

 You do not need to worry if you walked along the canal.

-This section of the towpath is closed and there is no access to the public.
 It is unlikely that there is cause for concern due to the dilution of the sodium cyanide in the canal.
 However, if you are worried, or if your pet is acting out of character, please contact your vet for advice.
 We would strongly recommend that you do not let your pet enter the water while testing is carried out.

 What about fishing?

-People are being reminded not to remove and eat fish from canals and it is, in any event, illegal to do so except where required under the Wildlife & Countryside Act.
+People are also being reminded not to remove and eat fish from canals and it is, in any event, illegal to do so except where required under the Wildlife & Countryside Act.
 We would strongly recommend that you do not consume anything that you have caught in the canal.

 What is the impact on wildlife?

 The spillage has been contained to a relatively small area.
 There have been significant numbers of fish killed, but the impact on the wider ecology is not yet known.
 Other wildlife in the area may have been affected.
+Biological testing is taking place, thanks to the donations received through the fundraising campaign, allowing the Canal & River Trust to plan for the ecological recovery.

 The aquatic ecosystem/food chain may have been devastated or lost for the section the pollution has passed through, from the smallest invertebrates right up to the otter that has a territory through that section.
 Without natural balance, invasives and algae will quickly take over: the impacts could take years to fully recover.